yuexintonychen/iKun-AI/docs/status.md

 <img src="Count.png" width="1000">

-According to the success/failure graph above, our agent current has an approximate success rate of 80% given a random maze with a specified maze sizes and action limits.
+According to the success/failure graph above, our agent currently has an approximate success rate of 30% given a random maze with a specified maze sizes and action limits.

 ## Remaining Goals and Challenges